PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 indentation, destination, Conv block, and unpermuted input as one tuple, so lookahead rules do not compile or interpret separate copies of the same generated-statement regex.
+Exact positional rank-four `_align_tensor_to_target_shape` assignment is the 46th shared decoder.
+It preserves the generated format's four-integer grammar and supplies destination, expression, and shape tuples to both scalar-binary lookaround and dynamic-Pool repair.
 The context collector likewise uses the shared complete Softmax and constant Pad assignment decoders for shape and CF/NHWC evidence, instead of compiling narrower duplicate statement regexes.